trick77/bcnode-gpu-docker/README.md

 Gotchas:
 1. Watch for errors if sudo is not installed.
 While sudo is not required it's contained in some of the manual installation instructions.
-3. The provided start script will output if Docker is able to find a compatible GPU on the host.
+1. The provided start script will output if Docker is able to find a compatible GPU on the host.
 If the output doesn't show any compatible GPU, you have to fix this first.
+1. You want to re-run ```./build-images.sh``` whenever a new blockcollider/bcnode image is released or you will mine on an outdated version rather sooner than later.
-4. You didn't read this README.
+1. You didn't read this README.

 ## Tips & tricks
 * To see what bcnode is currently doing use ```docker logs -f bcnode --tail 100```, abort the output with CTRL-C (this will not terminate the process)